STI testing kits FAQ

 You only need to fill the tube 3/4 of the way to provide an adequate sample.

-When is the best time to take the urine sample?
+What is the best time to collect a urine sample?

 For the most accurate results, you should take your urine test first thing in the morning.